-I’ve curated this list of Puerto Escondido activities from my month-long visit, so let’s dive in (to food and mezcal first of course!)
+I’ve curated this list of Puerto Escondido activities from my multiple visits to the town, so let’s dive into the top things to do in Puerto Escondido, Oaxaca.

 This article may contain affiliate links.
 This means if you click a link on our blog and make a purchase, we earn a commission at no additional cost to you.
 For full information, please see our disclosure.